d3xMachina/FFPR-Fix/README.md

 ## Features

-- Uncap framerate.
+- Uncap framerate (and fix input issues from higher framerate).
-- Skip intro splashscreens.
+- Skip the intro splashscreens and the following "press any key".
-- Hide the field minimap.
+- Hide the field and world minimaps separately.
-- Hide the world minimap.
+- Speedup the game (speedhack).
+- Change the camera turn speed on a chocobo and on an airship.

 ## Installation